pyca/cryptography/docs/x509/reference.rst

             :class:`~cryptography.x509.ExtensionType` interface.
         :param critical: Set to `True` if the extension must be understood and handled by whoever reads the certificate.
         :returns: A new
             :class:`~cryptography.x509.CertificateSigningRequestBuilder`.

+    .. method:: add_attribute(oid, value)

+        .. versionadded:: 3.0

+        :param oid: An :class:`ObjectIdentifier` instance.
+        :param value: The value of the attribute.
+        :type value: bytes
+        :returns: A new
+            :class:`~cryptography.x509.CertificateSigningRequestBuilder`.